Corporate Sustainability Report outlines new targets for alternative vehicles, fuel consumption and renewable power.

 - Donating $127 million in total charitable contributions in 2020, including humanitarian relief and community safety programs, through The UPS Foundation.

-“At UPS, we never consider our work complete and constantly push forward to find better solutions,” Baker says.
+“At UPS, we never consider our work complete and constantly push forward to find better solutions,” Barker says.
 “That mindset gives me confidence in UPS’s ability to achieve our new goals over the next decade — no matter what curves are in the road ahead.”